Kaimaumau fire: Evacuees to spend third night out of homes as 2000ha fire rages on - NZ Herald

 "They've provided a place to sleep, showers and food.
 They've been really helpful.
 You couldn't ask for anything more."

-He had been allowed home for 15 minutes, under police escort, this morning to check the house and make sure the gas and power were turned off.
+He had been allowed home for 15 minutes, under police escort, on Monday morning to check the house and make sure the gas and power were turned off.

 Tai Tokerau MP Kelvin Davis had also been to see them at the school.